apache/solr-operator/docs/solr-cloud/autoscaling.md

 The data will be saved in PVCs if the SolrCloud is set to use persistent storage, and `dataStorage.persistent.reclaimPolicy` is set to `Retain`.
 If the `reclaimPolicy` is set to `Delete`, these PVCs will be deleted when the pods are scaled down.

+### Solr Pod Scale-Up

+When the desired number of Solr Pods that should be run `SolrCloud.Spec.Replicas` is increased, the `SolrCloud.spec.autoscaling.populatePodsOnScaleUp` option determines whether the Solr Operator should move replicas onto the pods that have been created because of the scale-up.

+If `autoscaling.populatePodsOnScaleUp` option is not enabled, then whenever the `SolrCloud.Spec.Replicas` is increased, the StatefulSet's replicas will be increased, and no other actions will be taken by the Solr Operator.
+This means that the new pods that are created will likely remain empty until the user takes an action themselves.
+This could be creating collections, migrating replicas or scaling up existing shards/collections.

+If `autoscaling.populatePodsOnScaleUp` option is enabled, which it is by default, then the following steps occur:
+1. Acquire a cluster-ops lock on the SolrCloud.
+(This means other cluster operations, such as a rolling restart and scale down, cannot occur during the scale up operation)
+1. Scale up to the StatefulSet to the desired `spec.replicas` (number of pods).
+1. Wait for all pods in the cluster to become healthy.
+   * Rolling restarts cannot occur at the same time, so most likely every existing pod will be ready, and we will just be waiting for the newly created pods.
+1. Start an asynchronous command to balance replicas across all pods.
+(This does not just target the newly created pods)
+1. Check if the async command completed, if not then loop back until the command is finished.
+1. If the command succeeded, continue, if not go back to step #4.
+1. Give up the cluster-ops lock on the SolrCloud.
+The scale-up operation is complete.

+#### Solr Version Compatibility

+The managed scale-up option relies on the BalanceReplicas API in Solr, which was added in Solr 9.3.
+Therefore, this option cannot be used with Solr versions < 9.3.
+If `autoscaling.populatePodsOnScaleUp` option is enabled and an unsupported version of Solr is used, the cluster lock will be given up after the BalanceReplicas API call fails.
+This behavior is very similar to `autoscaling.populatePodsOnScaleUp` being disabled.